 The friendly attitude of many Brazilians and the cultural diversity of South America’s largest and only Portuguese-speaking country are legendary.
-An overwhelming number of foreigners living in Brazil has settled in São Paulo, Rio de Janeiro, Brasilia, or Macaé.
+An overwhelming number of foreigners living in Brazil have settled in São Paulo, Rio de Janeiro, Brasilia, or Macaé.
 This is mainly due to more employment options and better infrastructure in the big cities compared to life in Brazil’s rural areas.

 Brazil is one of the few countries which provide free universal access to medical care.
 Anyone who is living in Brazil legally can enjoy free medical consultations, hospital treatment, and surgery supplied by the public health system (Sistema Único de Saude – SUS).
 However, the public system has the reputation of being underfunded.
 Waiting times at public hospitals can be very long for patients.

 More affluent people living in Brazil – about 25% of the population – thus prefer the private healthcare system.
 Nowadays, many companies offer their employees private medical plans as part of their remuneration.
 Before starting your expat life in Brazil, you should ensure that you have adequate private health insurance as healthcare costs in the private sector can be very high.

 The provision of healthcare facilities in the larger cities is considered good.
 General practitioners, specialist treatment and hospitals are widely available in Brazil’s major cities.
 The situation is different in Brazil’s rural areas, though.
 Particularly in the northeast, medical care is not always available.
 Indeed, the system has come to such a critical point that a new program, Mais Médicos (More Doctors) was created by the government in 2013.
 The aim of this program is to attract doctors from abroad to work in Brazil’s countryside on three-year contracts.
 Within the year, 13,000 doctors had signed contracts, primarily from Cuba.

 For certain areas, including Brasilia and all rural or jungle regions, a yellow fever vaccination is strongly recommended, even though it is not required to enter the country.
 Vaccinations for hepatitis A and B as well as typhoid and rabies are recommended for long-term stays, regardless of where your life in Brazil is going to take you.